 Many accounts relate that Rebbetzin Kanievsky and her husband Rabbi Hayim developed a relationship that was noteworthy for its intimacy and mutual respect and their daily life was one of collaboration.
-They would say the Birkot HaShahar blessings together, eat meals together, and take a short walk together in the evening.
+They would recite the morning blessings together, eat meals together, and take a short walk together in the evening.
 At a later stage, this tranquil life changed, apparently when Rebbetzin Kanievsky began to rise in prominence.
 She gradually became a public figure, a leader, “the mother of the klal Yisrael” (the Jewish people), and began to enter public life.
 Some believe this change started because her father-in-law the Steipler and her husband would not grant audiences to women, and after the Steipler saw her dedicated treatment of a childless neighbor who had been widowed, he made it known that the rebbetzin was a person from whom it was worthwhile to ask for blessings and those blessings would be realized.
 This phenomenon gradually expanded, apparently intensifying after the death of the Steipler in 1985.
 According to her daughter, “women who came once, came back to her several times […] a friend brought a friend, and the population of visitors grew until it reached giant proportions.”
 The rebbetzin never refused anyone and did not even agree to set receiving hours.
 Her home was full throughout the day with women and groups awaiting her attention.

 The peak of Rebbetzin Kanievsky’s public activity was during the first decade of the twenty-first century, the last decade of her life.
 She was active in a wide range of fields: charitable works, Jewish outreach, strengthening Jewish observance in general and of the values of modesty in particular, strengthening the observance of prohibitions on gossip, a campaign against abortions, mental health in the Haredi population, providing women tools for proper economic management of the family budget, and more.
 It often appears that her advocacy of various religious and educational initiatives served to certify their religious legitimacy and even to promote them in the eyes of the public.
 For example, advertisements for a play performed on Hannukah mentioned that she recommended it in a manner similar to the widespread practice of enlisting rabbinic recommendations.
-In a fundraising campaign for the Bnei Brak municipal charity fund, alongside the announcement that one could listen to great Jewish scholars on the telephone regarding the importance of contributing to the city fund, there was also a phone number one could call to hear Rebbetzin Kanievsky (the separation between the phone numbers stemmed presumably from the desire not to “imperil” those who strictly avoid hearing women’s voices).
-Similarly, in a campaign to support the youth group “Bais Yaakov Basya Girls,” a newspaper printed that one could hear words of religious inspiration from Rebbetzin Kanievsky.
+In a fundraising campaign for the Bnei Brak municipal charity fund, alongside the announcement that one could listen to great Jewish scholars on the telephone regarding the importance of contributing to the city fund, there was also a phone number one could call to hear Rebbetzin Kanievsky's recorded voice (the separation between the phone numbers stemmed presumably from the desire not to “imperil” those who strictly avoid hearing women’s voices).
+Similarly, in a campaign to support the telephone homilies of the youth group “Bais Yaakov Basya Girls,” a newspaper printed that one could hear words of religious inspiration from Rebbetzin Kanievsky.
 In an additional instance, Rebbetzin Kanievsky’s name appeared alongside the letters of approval by prominent rabbis from Israel and the United States for a new informal education program dedicated to strengthening the value of modesty.
 Alongside these activities, to which she was invited by those who initiated them, many organized groups came to consult with her during this period.